Fields & Irrigation

 passions held deep within the hearts of our people.

-In the spring of 2018 New Mexico’s premier rancher Mike Mechenbier began
+In the spring of 2018, one of New Mexico’s premier ranchers, Mike

-chiseling, plowing, and laser-leveling our three fields.
-Water now flows
+Mechenbier, began chiseling, plowing, and laser-leveling our three fields.

-through them as smoothly as over the kitchen table.
-Below our first,
+Water now flows through them as smoothly as over the kitchen table.
+Below

-northwest field was planted with brutus fescue grass.
-It quickly took root
+our first, northwest field was planted with brutus fescue grass.
+It quickly took

 The fescue grass on our second, southeast field is maturing nicely.